nikic/PHP-Parser/doc/2_Usage_of_basic_components.markdown

 The `prettyPrint()` method pretty prints a statements array.
 It is also possible to pretty print only a single expression using `prettyPrintExpr()`.

 The `prettyPrintFile()` method can be used to print an entire file.
-This will include the opening `<?php` tag and handle inline HTML as the first/last sentence more gracefully.
+This will include the opening `<?php` tag and handle inline HTML as the first/last statement more gracefully.

 Node traversation
 -----------------